 Introduction: Why This Painting Matters to This Day

-This is the article for you, whether embarking on your very first leg into art history or returning to an old favorite.
+This is the article for you.
+It suits those embarking on their very first leg into art history.
+It is also for those returning to an old favorite.
 Let’s understand why Portrait of Madame X continues to attract attention, more than a century after it first came out.

 Portrait of Madame X by John Singer Sargent